moq-wg/CAT-4-MOQT/draft-law-moq-cat4moqt.md

 ## CAT DPoP Claims for MOQT

-CAT tokens used for MOQT SHOULD include DPoP-related claims as defined in
-{{CAT}} Section 4.8 to enable sender-constrained token usage.
-This proposal extends the basic CAT authentication model by binding tokens to client cryptographic key pairs, ensuring that only the legitimate token holder can use the token for MOQT operations.
+This proposal extends the CAT authentication model by binding tokens to client cryptographic key pairs.
+To enable sender-constrained token usage, the CAT tokens include DPoP-related claims as defined {{CAT}} Section 4.8, ensuring that only the legitimate token holder can use the token for MOQT operations.

-### Key Benefits

-- **Token Binding**: CAT tokens are cryptographically bound to client key pairs
-- **Replay Protection**: Fresh DPoP proofs required for each MOQT action
-- **Theft Prevention**: Stolen tokens cannot be used without the corresponding private key
-- **Enhanced Trust**: Relays can verify both token authenticity and client possession

 ### Confirmation (cnf) Claim with JWK Thumbprint

-The CAT token MUST include a "cnf" claim with "jkt" (JWK Thumbprint) confirmation method to enable DPoP binding
+DPoP binding is accomplished by providing the "cnf" claim with the "jkt" (JWK Thumbprint) confirmation method.

 Below is an exmaple showing jkt token binding.